The stinky scourge of suburbia: Bradford pear trees

-Choosing native trees and plants for your yard is better because these plants are acclimated to the climate and soil conditions and, therefore, are more likely to thrive, according to the U.S. Forest Service.
+Choosing native trees and plants for your yard is best because these plants are acclimated to the climate and soil conditions and, therefore, are more likely to thrive, according to the U.S. Forest Service.
 Native plants and trees also require less maintenance and upkeep and provide a healthy habitat for the wildlife in our area.